Going into hospital - for carers, friends and relatives

 Visiting & Involvement

 Can I visit my relative?

 Some wards have fixed visiting hours and others allow visiting at any time.
-You can get details about visiting from the staff on the ward.
-You could ask to use a private room rather than sitting in the dayroom with other people.
+You can ask staff on the ward about this.

-There will be things you aren’t allowed to take onto the ward such as sharp items, drugs, alcohol, matches and lighters.
-Ask the staff if you have any questions about this.
+There may be things that you aren’t allowed to bring into the ward such as sharp items, drugs, alcohol, matches and lighters.
+You can check with ward staff.

 Can I be involved in my relative’s care?